 Salivary cortisol testing is the preferred clinical method for measuring human cortisol levels.
-It has several obvious advantages over blood tests, such as greater validity for tissue levels of cortisol, the convenience of home testing, non-invasiveness, and zero risk of infection.
+It has several obvious advantages over blood tests, such as greater validity for tissue levels of cortisol, the convenience of home testing, non-invasiveness, and zero risks of infection.
 But arguably one of the most important features it offers is the ability to take multiple test samples during the same day.

-Although urine can also be sampled more than once a day, the constant supply of saliva versus the intermittent supply of urine allows salivary cortisol levels to be taken on demand at any time of the day or night.
+Although urine can also be sampled more than once a day, the constant supply of saliva versus the intermittent supply of urine allows salivary cortisol levels to be taken on-demand at any time of the day or night.

 The rhythmic circadian fluctuations of cortisol secretion make it virtually impossible to accurately determine cortisol levels by taking a single sample.
 Cortisol levels can change dramatically within an hour, and it is how they change over a 24 hour period that often yields the most clinical insight.
 For example, a common pattern seen in people under stress is above normal cortisol in the morning (8:00 AM), which drops to low or below normal by noon and remains low throughout the rest of the day.
 A single 8:00 AM sample is in no way an accurate indicator of cortisol levels for other parts of the day or of the pattern of change.
 Cortisol concentration levels vary 6-8 times in magnitude during a normal 24 hour period.
 Taking a single sample at the beginning of the day, which is the most common time for single samples to be taken, can be so misleading that it often results in the inappropriate interpretation of the overall cortisol status and consequent therapy for the patient.

 The following example illustrates the clinical implications of testing cortisol only once compared to testing multiple times on a single day.